Quick Summary

 Setting up an offshore trust can seem overwhelming initially, but it’s a fairly straightforward process that offers many benefits.

-Transferring assets into an offshore trust shields your money from creditors, too.
-If a creditor wants to come after you, they would need to hire a foreign attorney and file suit in the foreign jurisdiction.
+- Asset Protection from Creditors: Transferring assets into an offshore trust shields your money from creditors, too.
+If a creditor wants to come after you, they would need to hire a foreign attorney and file the suit in a foreign jurisdiction.
 This creates a complicated situation that many creditors would prefer to avoid.

-If you’re ready to learn how to move assets into an offshore trust, proceed carefully.
+If you’re ready to learn how to set up an offshore trust, proceed carefully.
 Thorough preparation is key to ensuring you don’t run afoul of local laws or choose an offshore trust that’s not right for you.

-Next, you will need to choose a jurisdiction for your offshore trust.
-Select a jurisdiction that offers strong protections for your assets as well as one that’s politically stable.
+Next, you will need to choose a jurisdiction for your offshore structure.
+Not all countries offer the same level of legal protection.
+You need to select a jurisdiction that offers strong protections for your assets as well as one that’s politically stable.
 If you don’t, you could put your assets at risk of seizure.

 Two foreign jurisdictions that offer strong asset protection include Belize and the Cook Islands.
-Belize grants immediate asset protection upon trust formation.
+Belize grants immediate asset protection upon the formation of a trust.
 In the Cook Islands, trusts receive stronger legal protections than in most other jurisdictions.
 Other places that provide robust asset protection include St. Kitts and Nevis, Cyprus, and the British Virgin Islands.

 Once you choose a jurisdiction, you’ll need to select a trustee.
 Normally, this is a non-U.S.-based company or financial institution that’s located in a foreign jurisdiction.
 The trustee must: